-North Central Public Health District policy also prohibits harassment against an individual based on the individual's race, color, religion, sex, pregnancy, sexual orientation, gender identity, national origin, age, disability, genetic information, veteran status, domestic violence victim status, or any other protected status or activity recognized under Oregon, federal or local law.
+North Central Public Health District's policy also prohibits harassment against an individual based on the individual's race, color, religion, sex, pregnancy, sexual orientation, gender identity, national origin, age, disability, genetic information, veteran status, domestic violence victim status, or any other protected status or activity recognized under Oregon, federal or local law.

-Such harassment may include verbal, written or physical conduct that denigrates, makes fun of, or shows hostility towards an individual because of that individual's protected class or protected activity, and can include:
+Such harassment may include North Central Public Health District's policy also prohibits harassment such as verbal, written or physical conduct that denigrates, makes fun of, or shows hostility towards an individual because of that individual's protected class or protected activity, and can include:

-- Jokes, pictures (including drawings) epithets or slurs; - Negative stereotyping; - Displaying racist symbols anywhere on North Central Public Health District property; - "Teasing" or mimicking the characteristics of someone with a physical or mental disability; - Criticizing or making fun of another person's religious beliefs, or "pushing" your religious beliefs on someone who doesn't have them; - Threatening, intimidating, or hostile acts that relate to a protected class or protected activity; or - Written or graphic material that denigrates or shows hostility or aversion toward an individual or group because of the protected status.
+• Jokes, pictures (including drawings) epithets or slurs;

+- · Negative stereotyping; - Displaying racist symbols anywhere on North Central Public Health District property; - "Teasing" or mimicking the characteristics of someone with a physical or mental disability; - Criticizing or making fun of another person's religious beliefs, or "pushing" your religious beliefs on someone who doesn't have them; - Threatening, intimidating, or hostile acts that relate to a protected class or protected activity; - Written or graphic material that denigrates or shows hostility or aversion toward an individual or group because of the protected status; Or - Negative comments or teasing a person about their natural hair, hair texture, hair type or hair style (see definition of "race" on page 1).
+Employees may not touch another employee's hair without permission to do so, even if the touch is extended out of curiosity or as a compliment.